 Parents/Guardians are always welcome to visit their child's classroom during the school day.
 For the protection of all students, it is mandatory that all visitors register in the school office prior to any campus visitation.
 Visitors will be given a "visitor's badge" which must be visible throughout the visit.
+School district insurance does not allow for friends to visit students at High Desert.

-It is the practice of the school district that visitors who wish to tour the campus must make arrangements with the school principal prior to visiting the campus.
+Visitors who wish to tour the campus must make arrangements with the school principal prior to visiting the campus.